 Born in Bandon, Co.
 Cork in 1916, the family moved to Ballina, where he was educated at the National School, and at St. Muredach’s College, Ballina.

 The Mayo Peace Park and Garden of Remembrance in Castlebar includes the names of all the RAF men from Mayo who died in World War 2.
+A separate memorial commemorates civilians, the firemen, nurses and emergency services personnel, who died during the wartime blitz on British cities.

 I would like to thank Michael Feeney MBE of The Mayo Peace Park and Garden of Remembrance for supplying me with the names of those born in County Mayo who died in the service of the RAF.